fangger4396/energon_example/cement.md

 # Building Application Introduction
 Building Applications are widely used in building energy tracing, fault detection and equipment control, which are always developed in data-driven manner today.
 Here, we firstly introduce the application named **Energy Consumption Predition (ECP)**, and then show how two different building datasets can be used for this application.
-## Energy Consumption Prediction
+## Electricity Load Forecasting
-The Energy Consumption Prdiction can be used to predict the next timestamp energy consumption of a group of building systems by training a ML model with histrical electricity data of the related systems.
-Here, a general ML model construction process can be followed to get this model, which consists of data access, data processing, model training, model evaluation orderly.
+The Electricity Load Forecasting can be used to predict the next timestamp electricity load of a group of building systems by training a ML model with histrical electricity data of the related systems.
+As there are limited datasets can be found for Cooling Load forecasting, and both of these two task are predicting load for demandside equipments.
+Thus we use the Electricity Load Forecasting here for case study here, Here, a general ML model construction process can be followed to get this model, which consists of data access, data processing, model training, model evaluation orderly.
 ## Public Building Datasets
 Besides the EMSD data, we also provide an open-source dataset from project [**Genome**][genome].
-Both of them can be used for training ECP models and downloaded [**here**][download].
+Both of them can be used for training ELF models and downloaded [**here**][download].
 ## Model Introduction
 ### Model 1
 Model 1 is a [Random Forest][RF] model which using the historical data from various systems of the building (e.g., chilled water system and hot water system) and solar illuminance data to train an ML model.